alx-melnichuk/gelenium-ui/README.md

 ### Frame Size

-The element's height is set according to the value of the frameSize parameter.
+The element's height is set according to the value of the "size" parameter.
 All padding and offsets are determined by this variable and the font size.

-The "frameSize" property takes the following values:
+The "size" property takes the following values:
 - "short" - sets the height to 38px;
 - "small" - sets the height to 44px;
 - "middle" - sets the height to 50px (default);